 Motivational interviewing was first developed in 1983 as a form of counseling.
 This type of therapy is used to help those addicted to drugs or alcohol begin to understand how their addiction is affecting their life and then create a plan to overcome their dependence issues.
 In this blog, we will take a look at everything you need to know as it pertains to motivational interviewing for substance abuse.

 What Is Motivational Interviewing?

-Motivational interviewing is often used in addiction treatment because those who are suffering from a substance abuse addiction are often time apprehensive about entering treatment.
-In fact, the willingness, or lack thereof, to enter treatment is one of the biggest barriers addicts face, even as their life falls apart as a result of their addiction.
+Motivational interviewing is often used in addiction treatment because those who are struggling with substance use can be apprehensive about entering treatment.
+In fact, the willingness, or lack thereof, to enter treatment is one of the biggest barriers people with addictions face, even as their life falls apart because of substance use.

 Motivational interviewing is based on the theory that everyone who struggles with addiction has some understanding that their substance abuse is hurting them and the people who care for them.
 This method further works on the basis that a patient who is currently going through an addiction also wants to change their behavior and will respond positively to treatment overtures.

 A therapist who is specifically trained in motivational interviewing will help the patient overcome their uncertainty or apprehension toward recovery by having in-depth conversations that work on increasing the patient’s own motivation to change.
 Many people who need treatment for their respective addiction disorders have reasons for why they might not want to break out of their self-destructive cycles.

 - They may feel that they are in control of their substance use, that it is not as bad as others are saying it is, that other people have worse problems, or that substance use helps them to stay balanced.

 - They may worry that they can’t afford treatment.

 - They may be afraid of the guilt or shame of acknowledging an addiction.